EDCD/EDDN/docs/Contributing.md

 3. The reason(s) why any data in the source is not in the message, i.e. because it's personal to the player, or maybe it's just not useful (always the same in every instance of the source data).

+4. If your Schema only works whilst not complying with any main Schema requirements, and this has been approved, then you need to explicitly document which requirement(s) are waived and why.

+5. If you use another Schema's README as the basis for yours then you MUST remove any text that isn't relevant to your Schema.